FARI-brussels/demo-fari-guess-who-backend/README.md

 ## Description
 This project is a Flask application that interacts with OpenAI's API to generate and process questions based on a set of characters.
+The characters are described in characters.json and the questions and attributes used by the AI when playing are described in attribute_questions.json.
+You can add and remove player by modifying character.json

 ## Setup
 1. Clone the repository: